OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock.md

 Keys are so last year.
 With the internet, we can unlock things with our keyboard!

 >Note: in fact, keys are still very useful.
-This project recommends you to use a normally-open lock and a key-lock in conjunction, as power failure will result in a fail-safe backup instead of locking you out.
+We still recommend you to use a normally-open lock and a key-lock in conjunction, as power failure will result in a fail-safe backup instead of locking you out.

 ### Overview

 **Skill Level:** Intermediate

-**Time Required:** 1 hour
+**Time Required:** 1.5 hours

 <!-- // go into some detail here about how we're going to be implementing the project //	eg. which programming language we'll be using, APIs //	include links to any api or module references -->